-B. All the Directors, except for Mr Hoh Weng Ming who was only appointed on 3 August 2020, attended the Company's AGM held electronically in June 2020.
+B. All the Directors, except for Mr Chew Heng Ching who was only appointed on 1 November 2021, attended the Company's AGM held electronically in April 2021.

-The SOSC did not convene any meeting in 2020.
-Although no formal meetings of the Exco were held in 2020, regular informal discussions were held by its members to discuss, amongst other matters, the Group's operations and potential investment opportunities.
+The SOSC did not convene any meeting in 2021.
+The Exco held one meeting in 2021, in addition to the regular informal discussions held by its members to discuss, amongst other matters, the Group's operations and potential investment opportunities.